The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 Tween | Smoothly animates a node’s properties over time.
 Tweens are useful for animations requiring a numerical property to be interpolated over a range of values.
 Timer | A countdown timer.
 Counts down a specified interval and emits a signal on reaching 0.
 Can be set to repeat or “one shot” mode.
 Sprite | A node that displays a 2D texture.
 The texture displayed can be a region from a larger atlas texture, or a frame from a sprite sheet animation.
+Area2D | 2D area that detects CollisionObject2D nodes overlapping, entering, or exiting.
+Can also alter or override local physics parameters (gravity, damping).
+Physicsbody2D | PhysicsBody2D is an abstract base class for implementing a physics body.
+All *Body2D types inherit from it.
+Need CollisionSHape2D to interact with other objects.
+Need Sprite/AnimatedSprite to set a texture.
+StaticBody2D | Is a body that is not intended to move.
+It is ideal for implementing objects in the environment, such as walls or platforms.
+Additionally, a constant linear or angular velocity can be set for the static body, which will affect colliding bodies as if it were moving (for example, a conveyor belt).
+No designed to move.
+Great for walls, floors, platforms, etc. Can have simple velocity applied to it.
+RigidBody2D | This node implements simulated 2D physics.
+You do not control a RigidBody2D directly.
+Instead you apply forces to it (gravity, impulses, etc.) and the physics simulation calculates the resulting movement based on its mass, friction, and other physical properties.
+Controlled by 2D physics engine.
+Built in behaviours for things like gravity and friction.
+No controlled directly (forces are applied to it).
+Great for object that are moved by shomething else, not great for player control.
+KinematicBody2D | Meant to be player controlled.
+No affected by 2D physics engine.
+Can be moved directly with a control (don't have to move it with external forces)

 ### Classes
 Class | Description